-A recent article in Forbes Magazine – “Study Shows Smoking Pot Permanently Lowers IQ” — reported results from an almost four-decade-long study that demonstrated marijuana use permanently lowers the IQ up to eight points for those who start smoking it regularly prior to their 18th birthday.
+A recent article in Forbes Magazine reported results from an almost four-decade-long study that demonstrated the dangers of marijuana use, including permanently lowering the IQ up to eight points for those who start smoking it regularly prior to their 18th birthday.

 Information about the harmful effects marijuana has on young people has been available for years.
 With all of the publicity surrounding the legalization of marijuana and the misinformation that has been in the public over the last couple of years, making this a headline now is wonderful but should have been done a long time ago.